+SCHEDULE VII

-SCHEDULE VII NOTICE OF WITHDRAWAL
+NOTICE OF WITHDRAWAL

-10: Assessor, Tla-o-qui-aht First Nations

-OR

-Chair, Assessment Review Board for the Tla-o-qui-aht First Nations
+TO: Assessor, Adams Lake Indian Band OR Chair, Assessment Review Board for the Adams Lake Indian Band

 [address]

-UANT to the provisions of the Tla-o-qui-a aw my appeal of the assessment of the following the state of the following the state of the that First Nations Property Assessment Law, 2024 I hereby lowing interest in reserve lands:
+PURSUANT to the provisions of the Adams Lake Indian Band Property Assessment Law , 2025 I hereby withdraw my appeal of the assessment of the following interest in reserve lands:

-Descri ption of interest:
+Descrip otion of interest:

-Date o of Notice of Appeal:
+Date of f Notice of Appeal:

 Name of Complainant (please print) Signature of Complainant (or representative)

-Dated: .
-20
+Dated: , 20

+SCHEDULE VIII

-SCHEDULE VIII NOTICE OF HEARING
+NOTICE OF HEARING

 TO:

 ADDRESS:

 DESCRIPTION OF INTEREST IN RESERVE LANDS:

 Complainant in respect of this appeal:

 TAKE NOTICE that the Assessment Review Board will hear an appeal/assessor recommendation from the assessment/reconsideration of the assessment of the above-noted interest at:

 Date:, 20

-Time: (A.M./P.M.)
+Time: (A,M,/P,M.)

-Location:[address]
+Location:[address

-AND TAKE NOTICE that you should bring to the hearing [insert # copies] copies of all relevant documents in your possession respecting this appeal.
+AND TAKE NOTICE that you should bring to the hearing [insert # copies] copies of all relevant document in your possession respecting this appeal.

-A copy of the Assessment Notice and the Notice of Appeal are enclosed with this notice, as well as copies of:
+A copy of the Assessment Notice and the Notice of Appeal are enclosed with this notice, as well as copie of:

 (all submissions and documents received in respect of the appeal will be forwarded to all parties)

 Chair, Assessment Review Board

-Dated:, 20
+Data di 20

+SCHEDULE IX

-SCHEDULE IX ORDER TO ATTEND HEARING/PRODUCE DOCUMENTS
+ORDER TO ATTEND HEARING/PRODUCE DOCUMENTS

-TO: ADDRESS: TAKE NOTICE that an appeal has been made to the Assessment Review Board for the Tla-o-qui-aht First Nations in respect of the assessment of [describe interest in reserve lands].
-The Assessment Review Board believes that you may have information [OR documents] that may assist the Assessment Review Board in making its decision.
-THIS NOTICE REQUIRES you to [indicate the applicable provisions below]: 1.
-Attend before the Assessment Review Board at a hearing at Date:, 20 Time: (A,M,/P,M.) Location: [address] and any other documents in your possession that may relate to this assessment.
-A twenty-dollar (\$20) witness fee is enclosed.
-Your reasonable travelling expenses will be reimbursed as determined by the Assessment Review Board.
-2. Deliver the following documents [list documents] OR any documents in your possession that may relate to this assessment to the Chair, Assessment Review Board [address] on or before Please contact at if you have any questions or concerns respecting this Order.
-Chair, Assessment Review Board Dated: 20
+TO: ADDRESS: Band in respect The Assessment of the assessment of made to the Assessment Review Board for the Adams Lake Indian [describe interest in reserve lands]. hat you may have information [OR documents] that may assist the decision.
+THIS NOTICE REQUIRES you to [indic cate the applicable provisions below]: 1.
+Attend before e the Assessment Review w Board at a hearing at Date: , 20 Time: (A.M./P.M.)
+Location: [address] and any other do ocuments in your possess ion that may relate to this assessment. • (\$20) witness fee is enc ne Assessment Review B losed.
+Your reasonable travelling expenses will be reimbursed as oard. to this assessme ent to the Chair, Assessn t documents] OR any documents in your possession that may relate nent Review Board [address] on or Please contact this Order. at if you have any questions or concerns respecting • ent Review Board Dated: , 20 .